YashMangla1/firstProject/README.md

 # firstProject
-This is my first project on git hub.
+This is my first project on git hub to learn git.